Custom integration

 5. In the Request URL field, provide your server URL that SuperAnnotate will be making requests to.
 Check out the section below to learn more about server configuration.

 6. Copy the secret from the Secret field and use it in your server configuration.
-This will allow the server to identify SuperAnnotate’s requests and approve them.
+This'll allow the server to identify SuperAnnotate’s requests and approve them.

 7. Click Create.